 Acknowledgement context in a Multi-STA BlockAck frame(#8482)

+A recipient of an S-MPDU, or A-MPDU, or a multi-TID A-MPDU(#9446) sets the Ack Type and TID subfields in the AID TID Info field(#7734) of the Multi-STA BlockAck frame sent as a response depending on the acknowledgement context as follows: (#8432)

+An HE AP that receives an S-MPDU prior to association may generate a Multi-STA BlockAck frame using the procedure described in Pre-association ack context.

+The recipient of single-TID A-MPDU may generate a Multi-STA BlockAck frame as follows:

+If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context.
+Otherwise, the recipient may follow the procedure described in the BlockAck context.

+The recipient of multi-TID A-MPDU shall generate a Multi-STA BlockAck frame as follows:

+If all MPDUs in the multi-TID AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context

+Otherwise, for each TID included the received multi-TID A-MPDU,

+If the EOF delimiter field of the non-zero length MPDU is set to 1, the recipient shall create a per AID TID info field using the procedure described in Ack context

+If the EOF delimiter field of the non-zero length MPDU is set to 0, the recipient shall create a per AID TID info field using the procedure described in BlockAck context

+The procedure for different acknowledgment context for generating Multi-STA BlockAck frame is defined below:

-A recipient of an S-MPDU, or A-MPDU, or a multi-TID A-MPDU(#9446) sets the Ack Type and TID subfields in the AID TID Info field(#7734) of the Multi-STA BlockAck frame sent as a response depending on the acknowledgement context.All Ack context: if the originator had set the All Ack Support subfield in the HE Capabilities element to 1(#Ed), then the recipient may set the Ack Type field to 1 and the TID subfield to 14 to indicate the successful reception of all the MPDUs (#6619)carried in the eliciting A-MPDU or multi-TID A-MPDU(#5979).
+All Ack context: if the originator had set the All Ack Support subfield in the HE Capabilities element to 1(#Ed), then the recipient may set the Ack Type field to 1 and the TID subfield to 14 to indicate the successful reception of all the MPDUs (#6619)carried in the eliciting A-MPDU or multi-TID A-MPDU(#5979).
 Otherwise the recipient shall not set the Ack Type field to 1 and the TID subfield to 14.
 The Multi-STA BlockAck frame shall contain only one Per AID TID Info field(#7734) addressed to an originator in the Multi-STA BlockAck frame.

-Pre-association ack context: A recipient receiving a single MMPDU from the unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0 and the TID field to 15 to indicate the successful reception of that MMPDU.(#9120)
+Pre-association ack context: A recipient receiving a single MMPDU from the unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0, AID11 to 2045, and the TID field to 15 in the Per AID TID Info field, and the BA information set to the intended recepient’s MAC address to indicate the successful reception of that MMPDU.(#9120)